The Hues Corporation: Group members

-Karl Russell was replaced by Fleming Williams who sang the male lead part on "Rock the Boat".
+Karl Russell was replaced by Fleming Williams, who sang the male lead part on "Rock the Boat".
 Williams left not long after its recording.

 Williams was initially replaced by Tommy Brown.
 In an interview with Gary James, St. Clair Lee said that after some time Williams was brought back into the group and in turn replaced Tommy Brown.

-Around 1975, Karl Russell rejoined the band taking over the role of lead singer after Fleming Williams had left for good.
+Around 1975, Karl Russell rejoined the band, taking over the role of lead singer after Fleming Williams had left for good.

 Around 1979, Kenny James took over as lead singer from Karl Russell.
-James can be seen in the Chilean TV-footage from 1979 promoting their performance at the Viña del Mar International Song Festival and is also shown on the cover of the group's last album Boogie Me, Move Me from 1980.
+James can be seen in the Chilean TV-footage from 1979 promoting their performance at the Viña del Mar International Song Festival and is also shown on the cover of the group's last album, Boogie Me, Move Me from 1980.

 Hubert Ann Kelley later left the group to become a minister.

-In later years, circa the 1990s St. Clair Lee revived the group and recruited Bruce Glover and Elaine Woodard as the new members.
+In later years, circa the 1990s, St. Clair Lee revived the group and recruited Bruce Glover and Elaine Woodard as the new members.

 Fleming Wiliams died in the 1990s.
-Many sources claim the date of his death was September 1992, but other sources claim he died in February 1998.
+Many sources claim that the date of his death was September 1992, but other sources claim he died in February 1998.
 According to the Social Security Death Index, Fleming Williams died on February 15, 1998.
-His death has been attributed to a "long illness", although many others have also alluded to a long struggle with drugs.
+His death has been attributed to a "long illness", although many have also alluded to a long struggle with drugs.
 According to The New McCree Theatre in Williams' home town Flint, which in 2011 put on the play Rock The Boat: The Fleming Williams Story co-written by Williams' mother, Fleming Williams committed suicide in 1998.

 Founding member St. Clair Lee died on March 8, 2011, in Lake Elsinore, California.
 He is said to have died from natural causes at the age of 66, as written in the Los Angeles Times obituaries in March.
 He was survived by his mother, sons, and sister.

 Original member Hubert Ann Kelley died in Los Angeles on July 20, 2023, at the age of 76.